Middle School

 Mathematics

-Using Prentice Hall Mathematics, students study algebraic expressions, integers, equations and inequalities, fractions, ratios and proportions, geometry, area and volume, transformations, and the Pythagorean Theorem.
+Using Saxon Math, students study algebraic expressions, integers, equations and inequalities, fractions, ratios and proportions, geometry, area and volume, transformations, and the Pythagorean Theorem.
+Students are placed in either on-level or advanced math courses to best support their individual learning needs and abilities.

 Science (Nature Studies)